BraedonWooding/Comp1511-2019T2/linked_lists.md

     struct page *next;
 };

-// The pokemon.h and pokedex.h describes this pretty well
-// it is just like a #define but for type
+// this is just like a #define but for type
 // everytime we write 'Page' it will replace it with 'struct page *' typedef struct page *Page;